codeforfrankfurt/hackfrankfurt2018/README.md

 # hackfrankfurt2018

-> Visualization of NOx data for #Hackfrankfurt 2018
+> Visualization of fine dust data (PM2.5 and PM10) for #Hackfrankfurt 2018

 ## Build Setup